ClassicPress/ClassicPress-docs/installing-classicpress/index.md

 ### Supported WordPress versions

 This plugin currently supports migrating from WordPress versions starting at `4.9.0`.
+You can check the latest supported version of WordPress by going to [Get ClassicPress](https://www.classicpress.net/get-classicpress/#switch-to-classicpress).

 We update the plugin as quickly as possible when a new version of WordPress comes out, but we do need to test each new version for compatibility with the plugin first.